NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 Its output can help you focus on the top N Spark applications which are SQL heavy applications.

 The profiling tool outputs SQL plan metrics and also prints out actual query plans to provide more insights.
-For example, below Profiling tool output for a specific Spark application shows that it has a query with a large `HashAggregate` and `SortMergeJoin`.
+The following example profiling tool output for a specific Spark application shows that it has a query with a large `HashAggregate` and `SortMergeJoin`.
 Those are indicators for a good candidate for RAPIDS accelerator.

 ```